Comparing 2-handle additions to a genus 2 boundary component: Introduction

 \subsection{Acknowledgements}

-The work in this paper forms part of my Ph.D. dissertation at University of California, Santa Barbara.
-I am grateful to my advisor, Martin Scharlemann, for many helpful conversations.
-This work was partially supported by a grant from the National Science Foundation.
+Versions of the results of sections \ref{Degenerating}, \ref{Refilling}, and \ref{RTR} appear in \cite{T1}.
+I am grateful to Marty Scharlemann for helpful conversations.
+Portions of the work in this paper were supported by a grant from the National Science Foundation.